-The best introduction to outback Queensland wildlife is to take a guided tour at Cobbold Gorge.
-Walk the land, experience nature and discover wildlife.
-Take the time to look and listen, you will be rewarded.
-The open savannah, riverine environment, sandstone escarpment and dams around Cobbold Gorge are magnets to some of the best outback Queensland wildlife.
+There’s more to the bush than meets the eye, and the best introduction to outback Queensland wildlife is to take a guided tour at Cobbold Gorge.
+You’ll walk the land, experience nature, discover wildlife and learn heaps.
+When you take the time to look and listen, you’ll be rewarded, because the open savannah, riverine environment, sandstone escarpment and dams around Cobbold Gorge are magnets to some of the best outback Queensland wildlife.

-While on a Cobbold Gorge Tour you may see a freshwater crocodile.
-There’s a large and healthy population of Johnstone River freshwater crocodiles living in the gorge, which is why they’re featured in our logo.
-In addition, the waterway of the gorge is also home to turtles and many fish species, including archer fish, banded grunter, eel-tailed catfish, sleepy cod and black bream.
-Other aquatic species include freshwater prawns and redclaw yabbies.
+You might spot a ‘freshie’ (crocodile) on your Cobbold Gorge Tour, because there’s a large and healthy population of Johnstone River Freshwater Crocodiles living in the gorge (which is why they’re featured in our logo).
+In addition, the waterway of the gorge is home to turtles and many fish species, including Archerfish, Banded Grunter, Eel-tailed Catfish, Sleepy Cod and Black Bream.
+Other aquatic species include freshwater Prawns and Redclaw Yabbies.

-That being said, don’t venture too far off the beaten track without taking appropriate precautions and wearing covered shoes, as the Gulf Savannah is also home to a number of rugged reptiles.
-Some of the creatures often spotted sunning themselves in the winter months include skinks, geckos, monitors and snakes.
-The deadliest species are the northern death adders and eastern brown snakes; while the orange-naped snakes, black-headed pythons, keelbacks and tree snakes are harmless.
+And of course, be ‘bush smart’ – don’t venture too far off the beaten track without taking appropriate precautions and ensure you’re wearing covered shoes, as the Gulf Savannah is also home to several rugged reptiles.
+Some of the creatures often spotted sunning themselves in the winter months include Skinks, Geckos, Monitors and snakes – the deadliest species are the Northern Death Adder and Eastern Brown Snake, while the Orange-naped Snake, Black-headed Python, Keelback and Tree Snake are harmless.